Oil rig explodes in Louisiana lake, injuries reported

 “Several people have been rescued from the active fire on the rig,” Harris said.

+The platform, located in Jefferson Parish, is used for the transfer of oil, said Chief David Tibbets of the East Bank Consolidated Fire Department.
+He said the department’s current goal is to stop oil flow and, if needed, let it burn off safely.

+Authorities acknowledged there was a possibility that the fire meant oil could be leaking into the lake, but noted that Jefferson Parish drinking water will remain safe because it is pulled from the Mississippi River.

-Social media users reported hearing a loud noise on Sunday evening that even rattled some homes.
+Social media users reported hearing a loud noise that even rattled some homes.

+Andrew Love, 32, told the newspaper he was inside his house about 10 blocks away when he heard the explosion.
+“My house actually shook,” he said.
+“At first I thought it was a sonic boom or something, I had no idea what was happening.”

+Kenner Mayor Ben Zahn said that despite some reports of the explosion damaging local home, authorities so far have not found any evidence of that.

 Flames could be seen from the area and the air smelled of burning rubber, according to the newspaper.